IMS DB Path Calls

 A path call is requested by using the Command Code ‘D’.

-Lets discuss what is command code D in short.
+Lets discuss what is command code D at the end of this topic.

 The path calls are basically three types.